isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

 * Once a Notification for Relief has been served, the vendor/tour agency has to restore your deposit, even if it has been previously forfeited.

 * This applies to contracts entered into before 25 March 2020, for obligationson or after 1 February 2020.
-For example, the Act would apply to contracts which you entered into in June 2019 to booked a wedding banquet to be held on 20 February 2020.
+For example, the Act would apply to a contract which you entered into in June 2019 to book a wedding banquet to be held on 20 February 2020.

 * A restoration of deposit does not mean that you are entitled to cancel the contract, and/or that the vendor/tour agency must provide you with a refund automatically.